-Chlamydial and gonococcal infections are often asymptomatic in women; however, asymptomatic infection may lead to pelvic inflammatory disease (PID) and its associated complications, such as ectopic pregnancy, infertility, and chronic pelvic pain.
-Newborns of women with untreated infection may develop neonatal chlamydial pneumonia or gonococcal or chlamydial ophthalmia.
-Infection may lead to symptomatic urethritis and epididymitis in men, although gonorrhea is more likely than chlamydia to be symptomatic in men compared with women.
-Both types of infection may facilitate HIV transmission1, 4, 5.
+Chlamydial and gonococcal infections in women are usually asymptomatic and may lead to pelvic inflammatory disease (PID) and its associated complications, such as ectopic pregnancy, infertility, and chronic pelvic pain.3-5 Newborns of pregnant persons with untreated infection may develop neonatal chlamydial pneumonia or gonococcal or chlamydial ophthalmia.6,7 Infection in men may lead to urethritis and epididymitis.8-11 Men are often asymptomatic; however, gonorrhea is more likely than chlamydia to cause symptoms in men than in women.12 Both types of infection can increase risk of acquiring or transmitting HIV.13,14

-The USPSTF concludes with moderate certainty that screening for gonorrhea is associated with moderate net benefit in all sexually active women aged 24 years or younger and in older women who are at increased risk for infection.
+The USPSTF concludes with moderate certainty that screening for gonorrhea in all sexually active women 24 years or younger and in women 25 years or older who are at increased risk for infection has moderate net benefit.

 The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for chlamydia and gonorrhea in men.

 See the Table for more information on the USPSTF recommendation rationale and assessment.
 For more details on the methods the USPSTF uses to determine the net benefit, see the USPSTF Procedure Manual.15